-The Department of Modern Languages and Linguistics offers a diverse and exciting MA curriculum in Russian language and historical linguistics, and Russian and Balkan literature and culture.
-The MA program trains students who wish to continue their studies in a PhD program in Slavic or to work in governmental or NGO fields or language pedagogy.
+The Department of Modern Languages and Linguistics offers a diverse and exciting MA curriculum in Russian language and historical linguistics, and Russian and Slavic literature and culture.

-Our recent graduates have gone on to careers in the US State Department, the Department of Defense, and the Defense Language Institute, as well as doctoral programs in Education, English, Linguistics, and Slavic at Florida State University, Harvard University, Rutgers University, and University of Toronto.
+Our recent graduates have gone on to careers in the US State Department, the Department of Defense, and the Defense Language Institute.
+Others have entered doctoral programs in Education, English, Linguistics, Slavic and Spanish at Florida State University, Harvard University, Rutgers University, and University of Toronto.
 Our strong emphasis on linguistic and cultural proficiency prepares students for work in the federal or foreign service or non-governmental organizations.
 Career workshops with government personnel inform students of a wide range of professional opportunities.

-Students may also take courses with Modern Languages faculty in other language areas(Arabic, Chinese, French, German, Japanese, Spanish) to develop expertise in comparative literary and cultural studies, sociolinguistics, and second language acquisition.
+Students may also take courses with Modern Languages and Linguistics faculty in other language programs to develop expertise in comparative literary and cultural studies, sociolinguistics, and second language acquisition.

 MA DEGREES AND REQUIREMENTS

 Two types of master’s degree programs are available, the thesis-type and the course-type.
 The thesis-type program requires a minimum of thirty semester hours including at least six hours of thesis credit.
 At least eighteen of these hours must be taken on a letter-grade basis.
 In the course-type program a minimum of thirty-two semester hours is required.
 At least twenty-one of these hours must be taken on a letter-grade basis.